SpasZahariev/CAD-SpasZahariev/README.md

 Run `ng test --code-coverage` to generate a `Code Coverage` report.
 This will generate a `coverage` folder and inside you can find an `index.html` file that will show all the statistics

 ## Deployed on http://spas-zahariev.cad.s3-website.eu-west-1.amazonaws.com/

+Accounts for testing purposes in the application:
+• name: admin_sz6u16@gmail.com
+• password: Admin1